Contact Us

 Grace period: Any payment made within ten days of the due date shall be considered to have been timely made.

-NOTICE OF POTENTIAL TO DEFAULT: If you do not pay the balance in full or enter a payment agreement with the Court you will be in default.
+Security Income (“SSI”), no payment towards fines/costs shall be taken from either of these exempt sources (see §19.2354.1(J)).
+If your sole financial resource is SS or SSI, you are exempt from making payments until you have another financial resource.
+If you inform the court that your sole financial resource is SS or SSI, your case shall not be referred to collections.
+If you do not pay the balance in full or enter a payment agreement with the Court, you will be in default.
 If you do not make timely payments as ordered by the Court, you will be in default.
 If you default, action may be taken against you in accordance with §19.2-349 (see §19.2-354(E)).

-At any time during the duration of an agreement, you may request a modification to the agreement by filing a DC-211 form.
-The Court may choose to grant your request based on a good faith showing of need.
-If you have defaulted on a payment agreement, you may petition the Court for a subsequent payment agreement.
-The Court will consider any change to your circumstances.
-The Court may require a down payment as a condition of permitting a subsequent payment agreement that may not exceed (i) 10% of the amount owed if the amount owed is $500.00 or less or (ii) 5% of the amount owed or $50, whichever is greater, if the amount owed is more than $500.00.
+Modifications/Subsequent Agreements: You may request a modification of a current agreement by filing form DC-211 and the Court will consider whether you have made a good faith showing of need.
+If you have defaulted on a current agreement, you may petition for a subsequent agreement by filing form DC-211 and the Court will consider any change in circumstances.
+The Court may require a down payment that will not exceed 10% of the amount owed if the amount owed is $500.00/less or 5% of the amount owed or $50, whichever is greater, if the amount owed is more than $500.00.

 Community Service Program (Established pursuant to §19.2-354(C))